-Hi All, hope you have read our previous two blog posts on the Amazon Kindle Paperwhite review and the Kindle Voyage review.
-Today, we’ll take look at the latest in the Kindle edition – the Kindle Voyage.
+Hi All, hope you’ve read and enjoyed our previous two blog posts on the best Bluetooth speakers and the best Bluetooth headphones.
+Today, moving on from the Bluetooth speakers, headsets and headphones, we’ll take look at the latest in the Kindle edition – the Kindle Voyage.
 So, let’s get started!

 The new slimmer Amazon Kindle Oasis is turning heads wherever it goes.
 At slightly less than 4mm in depth, it is considered to be the thinnest e-reader ever manufactured.
 The only drawback for many is its price, which currently retails at $250.

 Would you pay $250 for an e-reader?
 Any e-reader?
 Well, according to Amazon its loyal followers and enthusiastic bookworms might just dig deep enough into their pockets to acquire a Kindle Oasis.

 Unless you’re born on the other side of the Mississippi river, where Camembert cheese grows in the meadows, you might want to re-think about shelling out $250 for an e-reader.